aitschti/scp-standalone/README.md

 1. **Install Dependencies**: Ensure you have Python installed along with any required libraries.
 You may need to install additional packages depending on your environment.

-2. **Set Up the Key**: Create a `key.txt` file in the project directory and add your decryption key.
+2. **Set Up the Key**: Open `key.txt` file in the project directory and add your decryption key.
 This key is essential for the proxy to function correctly with encrypted playlist files.

 3. **Run the Proxy**:
    - **With a Default Username**: Open a terminal and navigate to the project directory.
 Start the proxy with a username to set a default stream: